williamMBDK/pacup/README.md

 - many different package managers in backup, status and so on
 - use local
 - make global variables used in other functions, ex.
 QUIET be prefixed by PACUP
+- yes option for install
+- make all not include stuff that does not have config/lists I think